cpl-kr/cass/Readme.md

 In addition, three demo applications are available: Two client applications for local operation and one application for remote operation.

-Reasons for the development of the CASS:
+Reasons for the development of the Cloud App Server System:

 <ul>
 <li>Application view:</li>